-A few studies have proposed an anchor-based strategy to explore fast clustering for large-scale data \cite{KangZZSHX20, Sun2021ScalableMS, Wang2021FastPM}.
+A few studies have proposed the anchor-based strategy to explore fast clustering for large-scale data \cite{KangZZSHX20, Sun2021ScalableMS, Wang2021FastPM}.
 By selecting a set of representative anchor points to represent the entire data, such approaches reduce the time cost to linear complexity.
-However, it is challenging to determine the selection mechanism of anchors\cite{Li2020MultiviewCA} and the anchor number, which inevitably sacrifices some clustering accuracy.
-Besides, to the best of our knowledge, in SE-based DMVSC, almost no research focuses on extending the applicability of self-expression models to large-scale scenarios.
+However, it is challenging to determine the selection mechanism and numbers of anchor samples\cite{Li2020MultiviewCA}, which inevitably sacrifices some clustering accuracy.
+Besides, to the best of our knowledge, in SE-based DMVSC, almost no research focuses on extending the applicability of the conventional self-expression model to large-scale scenarios.

 Beyond efficiency, the clustering effectiveness of DMVSC also has room for improvement.
 It is believed that integrating latent representations of all views will lead to a more reliable feature representation\cite{Zhang2019AE2NetsAI, Zheng2022ComprehensiveMR}.
-Many existing methods design various feature fusion processes \cite{Wang2020iCmSCIC, LuLZ21} or enforce latent representations to be consistent \cite{XuT0P0022} to embed a unified feature space, but some of these can not guarantee that consistency and complementarity principles are explicitly preserved.
-In fact, a unified representation that is clustering-oriented should possess two properties, i.e., minimal sufficiency\cite{Lin2023DualCP} and discriminability\cite{Cai2022UnsupervisedDD, Fu2023MultiViewCF}.
-Concretely, minimal-sufficient representation refers to exploring both the consistent and complementary information from multi-view data, while reducing task-irrelevant, superfluous information (e.g., background or texture pixels in an image).
+Existing methods design various feature fusion processes \cite{Wang2020iCmSCIC, LuLZ21} or enforce latent representations to be consistent \cite{XuT0P0022} to embed a unified feature space, but most of them cannot guarantee that consistency and complementarity principles are completely preserved.
+In fact, a unified representation that is clustering-oriented should possess two properties, i.e., minimal sufficiency \cite{Lin2023DualCP} and discriminability \cite{Cai2022UnsupervisedDD, Fu2023MultiViewCF}.
+Concretely, minimal-sufficient representation refers to fully exploring the consistent and complementary information from multi-view data, while reducing task-irrelevant, superfluous information (e.g., background or texture pixels in an image).
 Further, the discriminatory representation needs to satisfy intra-cluster discrepancy minimization as well as inter-cluster margin maximization, for partitioning data points around cluster boundaries more precisely.
-However, relatively little work takes all the properties mentioned into consideration, potentially preventing the model from achieving optimal cluster assignment.
+However, relatively little work takes all the properties mentioned into consideration, limiting their representability.